Griffon26/taserver/README.md

     C:\Program Files (x86)\Python36\Scripts\pip install gevent
     ```

-3. Start the login server by running the main.py script in the server directory of this repository (preferably from a command window so you can read the errors if it exits for some reason).
+5. Start the login server by running the `start_login_server.py` script in the root of this repository (preferably from a command window so you can read the errors if it exits for some reason).

-4. As administrator start taserverfirewall.py in the script directory of this repository.
+6. (Optional) As administrator start `taserverfirewall.py` in the `script` directory of this repository.
 This script will manage firewall rules to keep kicked players out and only allow logged in players on the game server.

+7. Start the game server launcher by running the `start_game_server_launcher.py` script.
+This will launch a dedicated Tribes Ascend server.
+If starting the server fails, for instance because you specified the wrong directory in `data/gameserverlauncher.ini`, then it will keep on trying to start the server every 5 seconds.
+In that case use ctrl-C to shut it down and fix what's wrong.

-5. Start both the dedicated server and the client using the shortcuts you created
+8. Start your Tribes Ascend client using the shortcut you created earlier.

-6. You can log on with any credentials.
+9. You can log on with any credentials.
 They are not checked (yet).

-7. There should be two servers in the server list.
-When you connect to the "server on 127.0.0.1" you will be connecting to your own dedicated server.
+10. There should be one server in the server list.
+Connect to that and you will be connecting to your own dedicated server.

 ## Limitations